 Because of the tendency for profit rates to equalize across sectors under competitive conditions, the price of a commodity in exchange will generally differ from its value.
 Nevertheless, Marx held that, in aggregate, the sum of all values (total value) will equal the sum of all prices (total price), total surplus value will equal total profit, and the average value rate of profit will equal the average price rate of profit.

-In Marx’s analysis, money capital is the result of past surplus labor (‘dead labor’).
-In initiating new production, capitalists combine dead labor (plant, equipment, raw materials) and ‘living labor’.
-This initiation of production requires capitalists to make outlays on constant capital (c, dead labor) and variable capital (v, wage payments to living labor).
-These outlays are risky for capitalists because they must be made with no guarantee of a profit at the end of the process.
-The outlays will be made on the basis of expected profitability, but these expectations might be disappointed, and the expected profits not realized in monetary form.
+In Marx’s analysis, constant capital (plant, equipment, raw materials) is the result of past labor (‘dead labor’).
+In initiating new production, capitalists combine dead labor with ‘living labor’.
+This initiation of production requires capitalists to make monetary advances in the form of constant capital (c, dead labor) and variable capital (v, wage payments to living labor).
+These advances are risky for capitalists because they are made with no guarantee of a profit at the end of the process.
+The advances will be made on the basis of expected profitability, but these expectations might be disappointed, and the expected profits not realized in monetary form.

-Society is Logically Prior to Capital
+Society is logically prior to capital

 Of course, in reality, society does not allow itself to be completely dictated to by the logic of capital.
 Even where the logic of capital is allowed to operate, its influence is attenuated.
 Workers and capitalists alike are freed in some degree to act according to broader considerations.
 Regulatory measures delimit the socially acceptable scope and nature of competition.
 For instance, in advanced economies, the abolition of child labor not only exempts children from the rigors of wage labor but frees capitalists to behave more humanely than would be feasible (for capitalists) in the absence of such an abolition.
-Society also alters the distribution of income produced under private market conditions through the introduction of tax-transfer measures and broadens considerably the goods and services produced through public sector activity, as well as through subsidies and tax breaks for particular kinds of private-sector activity and not-for-profit production.
+Society also alters the distribution of income produced under market conditions through the introduction of tax-transfer measures and broadens considerably the goods and services produced through public sector activity, as well as through subsidies and tax breaks for particular kinds of private-sector activity and not-for-profit production.

-Given that society ultimately determines how much leeway will be given to the logic of capital, this post could just as easily have been entitled “Society is Logically Prior to Capital”.
+Given that society ultimately determines how much leeway will be given to behavior driven by the logic of capital, this post could just as easily have been entitled “Society is Logically Prior to Capital”.
 It is conceivable for society to exist without capital, and it has existed without it in the past.
 Society is therefore not contingent on capital for its existence, and could do without it altogether if it so desired.
 To the extent it allows capital, it can do so on its own terms.

 From the perspective of Marx’s analysis, the reality of a mixed economy does not alter anything fundamental to the determination of value.
-Marx’s explanation of value pertains only to goods and services produced as commodities for exchange in private markets.
-Clearly, the government’s budget deficit adds to aggregate profit, but the way it does so is through the impact of government expenditure and taxation on the level of demand for goods and services produced as commodities.
+Marx’s explanation of value pertains only to goods and services produced as commodities for exchange in markets.
+Clearly, the government’s fiscal deficit adds to realized aggregate profit, but the way it does so is through the impact of government expenditure and taxation on the level of demand for goods and services produced as commodities.
 Provided this production occurs under competitive conditions – which, again, for Marx means free mobility of money capital – prices will tend to move to levels determined by cost price (c + v) and the average rate of profit.
 Government expenditure will act just like any other component of demand in its effects on prices and output.
 Taxes will act like other withdrawals from the circular flow of income, which subtract from the overall level of demand.

 These considerations can briefly be related to Kalecki’s skepticism over the possibility of maintaining full employment under capitalism.
 In contrast with a modern monetary system, in more limited regimes capitalists are in a stronger position to dictate the terms under which productive activity takes place.
 If they oppose a government’s attempt to maintain full employment, market influenced hikes in interest rates on government debt and market imposed constraints on fiscal policy can come into play.
 In a modern monetary system, it is different.
 Even though capitalists are still likely to oppose full employment, they could not prevent a determined democratically elected government from pursuing the will of the general population.
 The operative factor would then become the strength of the democratic pressure exerted by general populations for full employment relative to the political power of the capitalist class.